About Author, R.E.Goodrich

 Other books by R.E.Goodrich

-Dive into the world of Moccobatra where a young queen who rules the land of Harrowbeth is pulled in different directions as she tries to decide whose outlandish tales of heroism to believe.
+Dive into the world of Moccobatra where a young queen rules the land of Harrowbeth but is pulled in different directions while trying to decide whose outlandish tales of heroism to believe.

 After an unplanned trip to the doctor’s office, Sevenah Williams discovers that her ancestry is not exactly human.
 This shocking news puts her on a course to find out the truth about her birth parents and a tragic past that placed her in hiding as a toddler.